mcfarljm/fortwrap/README.md

 The easiest way to get started is to look at the simple test programs in the tests directory.

-To run the tests, edit the makefile `tests/Tests.mk` to specify your Fortran compiler (currently only tested with gfortran).
+Before running the tests, make sure that gfortran is installed.
 The root directory contains a python script `run_tests.py` to execute all tests.
 For each test, the script will change to the individual test directory, execute fortwrap.py to generate wrapper code, execute make to compile and link a simple test